magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

   * Deploy two instances of mySQL and Wordpress
 2. [Work with Vamp gateways](documentation/tutorials/deploy-wordpress-and-mysql/#use-vamp-gateways)
   * Add stable endpoints to access the running Wordpress deployments
-  * Create a gateway to control traffic distribution between the two deployments and run a canary release
+  * Create a gateway to control traffic distribution between the two deployments
-  * Connect Wordpress to the mySQL service using an external gateway
+  * Run a canary release

 ### Requirements